No Shortcuts

-No Shortcuts: Organizing for Power in the New Gilded Age (ISBN 1586480499) is a 2016 non-fiction book by Jane McAlevey.
-Mcalvey discusses meaningful change can only happen with organising that puts ordinary people at the center of their own struggle.
-She provides an analysis of power for movements and unions that don't understand their own sources of power or how to use it effectively.
+No Shortcuts: Organizing for Power in the New Gilded Age (ISBN 1586480499) is a 2016 non-fiction book by Jane McAlevey, in which the author argues that meaningful social change can only happen when organizing is built around workers and ordinary people at the community level.
+The book uses case studies from the labor unions and social movements.

 A German edition was published by VSA: Verlag, a division of Springer Science+Business Media, in February 2019.